A skilled hypnotherapist can address a wide variety of issues. If you are new to hypnosis, the following are some typical questions.

 Some people claim they cannot be hypnotized.
 As hypnosis is a state of agreement, one can only be hypnotized if they agree to it.
 Hypnosis is a natural state of mind.
 We enter into the trance state several times a day.
 Everyone experiences those brainwave frequency changes on going to sleep at night (hypnogogic state) and on awakening in the morning (hypnopompic state).
 Have you ever watched a television program or a movie and have had an emotional reaction (happy, sad, joy, fear.... ) to the content?
 In that instance, you have responded to the external suggestions of the audio (what you heard) and the video (what you saw), even though your conscious mind knew it was "just a movie."

-A hypnotist is a trained professional who utilizes the tool of hypnosis to facilitate
+A hypnotherapist is a trained professional who utilizes the tool of hypnosis to

-beneficial change.
+facilitate beneficial change.
 Many of my clients have become stuck in their life and repeat the same patterns over and over.
-With hypnosis we are able to go into the feeling state of mind, and reframe the
+With hypnosis we are able to go into the feeling state of mind, and

 As you leave my office you will feel calmer and more in control.